-NFL Rumors: Chicago Bears Targeting Mike Glennon, Among Others
+NFL Rumors: Chicago Bears Targeting Mike Glennon Among Others

-The Chicago Bears seem to be zeroing in on a new quarterback?
-It is the first day that teams can reach out to pending free agents, and QB Mike Glennon is one of the free agents teams have an interest in.
-This includes the Bears.
+Is the Chicago Bears zeroing in on a new quarterback?
+It is the first day that teams can reach out to pending free agents, and QB Mike Glennon is one of the free agents teams have an interest in, including the Bears.
 The 6-foot-6 signal-caller is one of several names being linked to the Chicago Bears.

 According CSN Chicago, the Chicago Bears are entertaining the idea of signing quarterback Mike Glennon.
 Glennon has spent his first four NFL seasons with the Tampa Bay Buccaneers.

 Whether the Chicago Bears view Mike Glennon as a future fixture and a long-term solution to their quarterback woes remains to be seen.
-It understood that the Bears believe he has a large upside.
+It’s understood that the Bears believe he has a large upside.
 If not, they would not appear to be going all in on signing him.
 And the feeling appears to mutual as there are rumblings that Glennon prefers to play for the Bears.

 Mike Glennon has his eye on the @ChicagoBears.